 Rockland Country Club in Sparkill, N.Y., keeps a close eye on its monarch populations and its milkweed plants.
 Photo by Matt Ceplo

-Kelly Kuchelmeister knows the Monarchs in the Rough program has increased the number of those eponymous iconic butterflies found at Sinnissippi Park Golf Course in Rockford, Ill.
+Kelly Kuchelmeister knows the Monarchs in the Rough program has increased the number of the eponymous iconic butterflies found at Sinnissippi Park Golf Course in Rockford, Ill.
 She has no idea by how many.

 “In the past, we didn’t really notice,” says Kuchelmeister, superintendent at the historic nine-hole public course and an eight-year GCSAA member.
 “Maybe we’d be, ‘Oh, there’s a butterfly.’
 The last couple of summers, though, you’re actually noticing them when you’re mowing up and down the rough.
 It seemed like quite a few — tons of monarchs.”

-Of course, that’s the point of Monarchs in the Rough, a joint venture of Audubon International and the Environmental Defense Fund that encourages golf courses to establish habitats for the threatened — and, according to a December 2020 announcement from the U.S. Fish and Wildlife Service, that word is appropriate — monarch butterfly.
+Of course, that’s the point of Monarchs in the Rough, a joint venture of Audubon International and the Environmental Defense Fund that encourages golf courses to establish habitat for the threatened — according to a December 2020 announcement from the U.S. Fish and Wildlife Service, that word is appropriate — monarch butterfly.

 Monarchs in the Rough planted the seed — metaphorically — that golf courses could help stem the loss of monarchs and earn recognition in their communities as environmental leaders.
 To that end, the program, through a grant from the National Fish and Wildlife Foundation, provided enough regionally appropriate milkweed and wildflower seeds to golf courses in states west of the Mississippi River and around the Great Lakes (like Sinnissippi) for each to establish an acre of quality monarch habitat.

 Sinnissippi Park was on the leading edge.
 Though Monarchs in the Rough got underway in earnest in 2018, a few pilot plots went in the previous year.